koushik80/hybrid-infra-azure-intern-project/README.md

 <h3 align="left">Assignment 1:</h3>

 <p align="left">As a new member of the team at Taitotalo, I've been tasked with an exciting project-proposing a fresh network design.
 Taitotalo has been experiencing significant growth and success with its products, which means we're expanding.
 However, our current network setup, with a single IP network for all departments, is causing noticeable delays and inefficiencies.
 I'm working closely with the experienced sales team to come up with a solution.
 They've suggested enhancing network efficiency by implementing separate department networks with routing.
 I'm in the process of preparing a demonstration to show how this approach can greatly improve our network efficiency.
-Here are the details and visual aids that I have implemented:</p>
+Here are the details and visual aids that I have implemented: (will be updated soon....)</p>
 <br />